kaminari14/encryption-web-goat/README.md

 **Target** - Find the sql injection vulnerability

 ### Level 5 - Brute force the password
-This can be done with any encryption mode however for this challenger we will stick to the encryption used in the level 1 challenge.
+This can be done with any encryption mode however for this challenge we will stick to the encryption used in the level 1 challenge.
 Set the encryption to AES in the config.ini file
 ```
 [base]